The

 CompuServe for answers to their day-to-day problems.
 Thom had run a very

-successful newsletter business in Georgia and has transitioned to political
+successful newsletter business in Georgia and has transitioned to now very

 commentary.
 He is an EXPERT on ADHD (although his ideas do not always set well